How Much Does Credit Counseling Cost?

 Typical Fees for Credit Counseling

 Most credit counseling agencies provide free consultations.
-There may be fees for services beyond your initial consultation.
+There are usually fees for services beyond your initial consultation.

 Each credit counseling agency sets its own fees.